Afghanistan's Taliban order women to cover up head to toe | Education

 Senior Afghanistan researcher Heather Barr of Human Rights Watch urged the international community to put coordinated pressure on the Taliban. “(It is) far past time for a serious and strategic response to the Taliban's escalating assault on women's rights,'' she wrote on Twitter.

-The Taliban were ousted in 2001 by a U.S.-led coalition for harboring al-Qaida leader Osama bin Laden and returned to power after America's chaotic departure last year.
+The Taliban were ousted in 2001 by a U.S.-led coalition for harbouring al-Qaida leader Osama bin Laden and returned to power after America's chaotic departure last year.

 Since taking power last August, the Taliban leadership has been squabbling among themselves as they struggle to transition from war to governing.
 It has pit hard-liners against the more pragmatic among them, Infuriating many Afghans is the knowledge that many of the Taliban of the younger generation, like Sirajuddin Haqqani, are educating their girls in Pakistan, while in Afghanistan women and girls have been targeted by their repressive edicts since taking power.